centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 Use an ns-expander component in an accordion, a product card, or other contexts.

 <!---Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. --->

+## ns-fieldset

+> The ns-fieldset component is used to group related ns-inputters.
+> Note: This component is deprecated and please refer to ns-form-group component.

+Use where you would normally use a vanilla html fieldset element.
+This element extends the layout for ns-form.